Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Before the resale completion appointment, you need to arrange with the sellers to inspect the flat and ensure that the sellers will be able to deliver vacant possession by the resale completion date.

-The HDB fire insurance only covers building structures, fixtures and fittings provided by HDB.
-It does not include home contents such as furniture, renovations and personal belongings.
-For more details about the HDB Fire Insurance, you may call FWD’s enquiry line at 6820-8888, or visit the FWD's website.
+The HDB fire insurance is compulsory if you are taking a housing loan from HDB.
+It covers building structures, fixtures, and fittings provided by HDB.
+It does not include home contents such as furniture, renovations, and personal belongings.

 If the sellers have a valid HDB fire insurance for the flat, you need not buy another fire insurance.
 However, you will need to renew the fire insurance policy when the existing policy expires.